-The main body is called the riser.
-This single piece is the backbone of your bow and its reliability, comfort, and weight will determine its long-term strength.
+The main body of the compound bow is called the riser.
+The riser is the vertical portion and foundation of your bow providing reliability, comfort, and determining its long-term strength.
 The limbs are attached to the riser at the top and bottom of the bow and are the support beams that bend and flex every time you shoot.

 Cams